feminist theory (feminism, feminist debates, feminist politics, feminist history)

 Australian National University 2009

 Available for supervision

-Available for supervision of honours and GDA students.
-Possible areas of interest: - Sexual and gender identities - Gender presentation and embodiment - Queer theory - Affect theory - Feminist history - Theoretical debates in feminism - Femininity - Beauty culture - Queer femme identity - Fan studies - Celebrity studies - Digital ethnography
+Available for supervision of honours and GDA students in Cultural Studies or Gender Studies.
+Possible areas of interest: - Sexual and gender identities - Femininity, gender presentation and embodiment - Queer theory - Feminist history and feminist debates - Beauty culture - Queer femme identity - Fan studies - Celebrity studies